YWCA: History

-Early 20th Century
+Early 20th century

 In the beginning of the 20th century, a shift began within the YWCA.
 While industrialization had been a founding concern of the association, it had sought primarily to evangelise, and to protect women morally and socially from the consequences of urban life.
 But the emerging socialist movement began to affect these objectives.
 The first sign of this was during the 1910 World YWCA conference in Berlin, when a resolution was passed against considerable opposition, requiring the association to study social and industrial problems, and to educate working women about the "social measures and legislation enacted in their behalf."
 Over time the well-organised activists were able to take control of the YWCA, discard its original purposes, and employ it as part of their own movement.
 By 1920 the process was complete, and the YWCA became a largely secular organisation in all but name, with ties to Social Gospel groups.

 Until 1930, the headquarters of the World YWCA were in London.
 The executive committee was entirely British, with an American General Secretary.
-This policy resulted in a resolutely Anglo-Saxon lens through which the association viewed the world.
+This policy resulted in a resolutely Anglocentric lens through which the association viewed the world.
 In 1930, however, the World YWCA headquarters were moved to Geneva, Switzerland, the same city as the newly formed League of Nations.
-This was symbolic of the drive to become a more diverse association, and also to co-operate fully with other organizations in Geneva (such as the International Committee of the Red Cross and the YMCA).
+This was symbolic of the drive to become a more diverse association, and also to co-operate fully with other organizations in Geneva (such as the International Committee of the Red Cross, World Student Christian Federation, and the YMCA).